Royal Caribbean & Environmental Violations: A Deep Dive

 The cruise industry faces a complex web of environmental regulations, and recent events highlight the importance of understanding these rules.
 Let’s break down the key regulations and challenges facing cruise lines today.

-Current Standards and Compliance Challenges
+Current Standards and Compliance

 In U.S. waters, the Environmental Protection Agency (EPA) sets strict standards for discharging wastewater, handling hazardous materials, and managing air emissions from cruise ships.
 Cruise lines must obtain permits and comply with monitoring and reporting requirements.